 "According to the Internal Revenue Service's most recent available statistics of income, for 2009, there were 8,274 taxpayers with an adjusted gross income of $10 million or more, out of more than 140 million total returns filed.
 So anyone who makes more than $10 million would be in the top 0.006 percent of taxpayers.

 "With an adjusted income of more than twice that - $21 million - in 2010, Mr. Romney would be even higher in the income strata."

 Update at 7:35 p.m.
 ET.
 Average Tax Rate Is 11 Percent:

-NPR's Tamara Keith explained on Morning Edition that the average taxpayer pays about 11 percent in taxes.
+NPR's Tamara Keith explained on Morning Edition that the average taxpayer pays an effective tax rate of 11 percent.
+That calculation takes into account deductions and adjustments to gross income.
 Add to that the payroll tax and Medicare tax and it pushes it above Romney's rate of 15 percent.

 So how did Romney's rates stay so low?
 As we alluded to earlier, it has to do with the fact that taxes on capital gains — or money that comes from stock dividends, investments and interest — is paid at a 15 percent rate.

 Tamara explained that Romney amassed great wealth during his time at Bain Capital "and now that money is generating more money and it's taxed at 15 percent."